Publications

 Works in Progress

+- Thomas S. Worth and Laura Sjoberg.
+2025 (forthcoming).
 “Gender.”
 In Concepts in International Relations: Framing World Politics.
 Ed.
 Felix Berenskoetter.
 SAGE.
-(With Laura Sjoberg)

 Works in Progress